syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 ## LOGNORMDIST

-Returns the cumulative lognormal distribution of x, where ln(x) is normally distributed with parameters mean and standard_dev.
+Returns the cumulative lognormal distribution of x, where ln(x) is normally distributed with parameters mean and standardDeviation.

 ### Syntax

-LOGNORMDIST(x, mean, standard_dev)
+LOGNORMDIST(x, mean, standardDeviation)

 where: